 - “I found it useful to log in each day and track my word count – giving myself credit was motivating.
 I also found inspiration from seeing others engaging with similar issues.”

-It’s early days for the website and we’re evaluating how it goes as well as developing new features.
-Initial indications are, however, extremely encouraging with over 50% of those who join find it improves their practice and productivity.
+It’s early days for the website, however, initial indications are extremely encouraging with testers saying it improves their practice and productivity.

 *Kellogg, RT Training Writing Skills: A cognitive development perspective (2008)

 **Boice, R, Procrastination, busyness and bingeing (1989)